More

-Before we go into detail with our comparison of Evernote and Google Keep, we first need to establish key essential features of digital note-taking apps.
-Besides basic note-taking features, apps nowadays are loaded with additional features to help you take better notes.
+Before we dive into the wonderful world of note-taking with our comparison of Evernote, Google Keep, and Taskade, we first need to establish key essential features of digital note-taking apps.

 Templates

 Templates help you take better notes as it provides you with a clear structure to follow when taking notes.
-These can range from quick checklists to detailed outlines to plan your essays.
+These can range from quick checklists to detailed outlines for planning your essays.
 Having a template ready can positively affect your note-taking process.

 Cloud Storage